chrisfati/Assignments/README.md

 Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

 How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+Branching in Git
+Branching is a powerful feature that allows you to create independent lines of development.
+Imagine it like creating a parallel universe for your code.
+Create a branch: Use git checkout -b <branch-name> to create and switch to a new branch.
+Make changes: Modify files on the branch.
+Commit changes: Commit your changes to the branch.
+Merge back to main: Once you’re happy with your changes, merge the branch back into the main branch using git merge.
+Branching is essential for:
+Feature development: Work on new features without affecting the main codebase.
+Bug fixes: Isolate bug fixes from other development work.
+Experimentation: Try out new ideas without risking the stability of the main project.

 Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
 Pull requests are the central mechanism for code review and collaboration on GitHub.
 They represent a proposed set of changes to a repository, allowing developers to discuss and review code before it’s merged into the main branch.
 Here’s how they facilitate collaboration: